Armenians violate ceasefire 136 times throughout the day | News.az

 Armenians violate ceasefire 136 times throughout the day

-Military units of the armed forces of Armenia violated ceasefire 136 times throughout the day.
+Military units of the armed forces of Armenia violated ceasefire 136 times throughout the day, using large-caliber machine guns.

-The positions of Azerbaijan Army were also fired from positions of Armenian military units located near the occupied Chilaburt villages of Terter region, Shikhlar, Bash Garvand, Javahirli, Garagashly, Yusifjanly, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Ashaghy Seyidahmadli, Kurdlar, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goranboy, Terter, Aghdam, Khojavend, Fuzuli and Jabrayil regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages of Terter region, Kuropatkino village of Khojavend region, Ashaghy Veysalli, Garakhanbayli, Kurdlar, Horadiz villages of Fuzuli region, and Nuzgar village of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam and Fuzuli regions.

 News.Az